 As its name suggests, Neurocampus aims to create a campus of 15 000 m² set in the immediate vicinity of the current Neurocentre Magendie and CHU Pellegrin.
 Dedicated to research on the nervous system and its diseases, this project consists of two components: support attraction of new teams and the construction of two institutes, the IMN and the IINS.

-The real estate operation that is the construction of the IMN and IINS is mainly supported by the Region Aquitaine.
-Studies project management should be completed early 2013.
-The work will be able to start in spring of that year and be completed late 2014.
-The building will be physically connected to Neurocentre Magendie and CGFB (Centre for Functional Genomics Bordeaux).
+The real estate operation that is the construction of the IMN and IINS was mainly supported by the Region Aquitaine.
+The building is physically connected to Neurocentre Magendie and CGFB (Centre for Functional Genomics Bordeaux).
 The three entities together and form a set of advanced research laboratories spanning wide neuroscience research fields form synaptic research to neurodegenerative diseases.

 Building a coherent and unifying workspace